Respect myself – Participation:

 Culturally centred

-Best practice tools and techniques to support a consistent and sustainable approach to managing positive, respectful relationships within the school
+Informed by best-practice tools and techniques to ensure a consistent, sustainable approach to fostering positive and respectful relationships across the school

-Our Health Curriculum aims to support the dynamic nature of a child’s Hauora, ensuring they feel safe, valued and empowered to thrive in a nurturing environment.
+Our Health Curriculum supports the dynamic nature of each child’s hauora, ensuring they feel safe, valued, and empowered to thrive within a nurturing and inclusive environment.